-The idea is to work on emptying that bucket - maybe with mediation, mindfulness, or even a hot bath.
+The idea is to work on emptying that bucket – maybe with meditation, mindfulness, or even a hot bath.

-While you can do more, start with good control of these muscles.
+While you can do more, start with reasonable control of these muscles.
 These exercises require minimal equipment and allow you to focus on finding the right muscles and getting them working.

 Skin signs are one of the most common clues about the possible presence of Hypermobility.
-They usually come as easy bruising, problems scarring, skin hyperlaxity, and a significant number of stretchmarks even at a very early age.
+They usually come as easy bruising, scarring problems, skin hyperlaxity, and many stretchmarks, even at a very early age.

 It is imperative to have general skincare, such as avoiding trauma and allowing wounds to heal.

 Is it wrong to pop your joints?
 The short answer is yes.